All Products

 Source database limits

-• Bandwidth requirement: The server that hosts the source database must have sufficient outbound bandwidth.
+• Bandwidth requirements: The server where the source database resides must have sufficient outbound bandwidth.
 Otherwise, the data migration speed is affected.

-• The tables to migrate must have a primary key or a UNIQUE constraint, and the fields must be unique.
-Otherwise, duplicate data may appear in the destination database.
+• Tables to be migrated must have primary keys or UNIQUE constraints, and the fields must be unique.
+Otherwise, data duplication may occur in the destination database.

 Note

-If the destination table that receives data is not created by DTS (the Schema Migration option for Migration Types is cleared), ensure that the destination table has the same primary key or non-null UNIQUE constraint as the source table.
+If the destination table is not created by DTS (that is, you did not select Schema Migration for Migration Types), you must ensure that the table has the same primary key or a non-empty UNIQUE constraint as the source table.
 Otherwise, duplicate data may appear in the destination database.

-The name of the database to migrate cannot contain a hyphen (-), such as dts-testdata.
+The name of the database to be migrated cannot contain a hyphen (-), such as dts-testdata.

-• If you migrate objects at the table level and need to edit them, such as using column name mapping, a single data migration task supports a maximum of 1,000 tables.
-If you exceed this limit, an error is reported when you submit the task.
+• If you migrate objects at the table level and need to edit them, for example, by mapping column names, a single data migration task supports a maximum of 1,000 tables.
+If you exceed this limit, an error is reported after you submit the task.
 In this case, split the tables into multiple migration tasks or configure a task to migrate the entire database.

-• For incremental migration, Write-Ahead Logging (WAL) has the following requirements:
+• For incremental migration, the write-ahead log (wal):

-• WAL must be enabled.
+• Must be enabled.
 Set the wal_level parameter to logical.

 • For an incremental migration task, DTS requires that WAL logs in the source database are retained for more than 24 hours.
 For a task that includes both full migration and incremental migration, DTS requires that WAL logs are retained for at least 7 days.
 You can change the log retention period to more than 24 hours after the full migration is complete.
-If the task fails because DTS cannot obtain WAL logs, or in extreme cases, if data inconsistency or loss occurs, it is not covered by the DTS Service-Level Agreement (SLA).
-This is because the WAL log retention period you set is shorter than the period required by DTS.
+Otherwise, the task may fail because DTS cannot obtain the WAL logs.
+In extreme cases, this may cause data inconsistency or data loss.
+Issues caused by a log retention period shorter than the one required by DTS are not covered by the DTS Service-Level Agreement (SLA).

 • Source database operation limits:

-• If a primary/secondary failover occurs on the self-managed PostgreSQL instance, the migration fails.
+• If a failover occurs in the self-managed PostgreSQL database, the migration fails.

-• To ensure the migration task runs as expected and to prevent logical replication from being interrupted by a primary/secondary failover, your RDS for PostgreSQL instance must support and enable Logical Replication Slot Failover.
-For more information about how to enable this feature, see Logical Replication Slot Failover.
+• To ensure the migration task runs as expected and to prevent logical replication interruptions caused by failover, RDS for PostgreSQL must support and enable Logical Replication Slot Failover.
+For information about how to set this up, see Logical Replication Slot Failover.

-• Due to the limits of logical replication in the source database, if a single piece of data to be migrated exceeds 256 MB after an incremental change, the migration instance may fail and cannot be recovered.
-You must reconfigure the migration instance.
+• Due to the limits of logical replication in the source database, if a single piece of incremental data to be migrated exceeds 256 MB during the migration, the DTS instance may fail and cannot be recovered.
+You must reconfigure the DTS instance.

 • If you perform only full data migration, do not write new data to the source database.
 Otherwise, data inconsistency occurs between the source and destination databases.
-To maintain real-time data consistency, select full data migration and incremental data migration.
+To ensure real-time data consistency, select Full Data Migration and Incremental Data Migration.

-• If the source database has long-running transactions and the instance includes an incremental migration task, Write-Ahead Logging (WAL) data before the transaction commits may not be cleared.
-This can cause WAL data to accumulate and lead to insufficient disk space in the source database.
+• If the source database has long-running transactions and the instance performs incremental migration, the write-ahead logs (WALs) before the transaction commit may not be cleared.
+This can cause the logs to accumulate and lead to insufficient disk space in the source database.

-• If you perform a major version upgrade on the source database while the migration instance is running, the instance fails and cannot be recovered.
-You must reconfigure the migration instance.
+• If you perform a major engine version upgrade on the source database while the DTS instance is running, the instance fails and cannot be recovered.
+You must reconfigure the DTS instance.

 Other limits

-• The migration of DATATYPE, VIEW, PROCEDURE, FUNCTION, SEQUENCE, EXTENSION, OPERATOR, RULE, DEFAULT_CONSTRAINT, and TRIGGER objects is not supported.
+• DTS does not support the migration of DATATYPE, VIEW, PROCEDURE, FUNCTION, SEQUENCE, EXTENSION, OPERATOR, RULE, DEFAULT_CONSTRAINT, or TRIGGER.

 • If the data to be migrated contains information such as rare characters or emojis that takes up four bytes, the destination databases and tables to receive the data must use UTF8mb4 character set.